emregecer/restaurant-locator/README.md

 ## Future Improvement Ideas
 - Currently, the API allows multiple locations at the same coordinates.
 No validation is being applied for it.
 A future enhancement could enforce uniqueness on the locations if the business rules require it (e.g., one location/restaurant per spot).
 - Location types are currently in free text format.
 A future enhancement could introduce an enum for location types to ensure consistency and avoid typos.
+- Pagination can be necessary for very large datasets.
 - messages.properties can be used to support internationalization (i18n) and avoid hardcoding for error messages and other user-facing strings.

 ## Additional Notes